Duduka Da Fonseca: Biography

 Duduka is also a 4-time Grammy nominee.
 In 2002 his first solo album, Samba Jazz Fantasia, was nominated for an American Grammy Award.
 He is one of the very few Brazilians and the only Brazilian drummer thus far to be nominated.
 In 2009, he was nominated for a Latin Grammy as the co-leader of The Brazilian Trio for their album Forests.

 Duduka has established numerous Brazilian Jazz groups among them Brasilian Express, which appeared on PBS in 1981.
 Duduka’s New York Samba Band performed at many jazz venues including the Blue Note, Fat Tuesdays and the Village Gate.
 In 1986 he formed The Brazilian Jazz All Stars, featuring artists Bob Mintzer, Randy Brecker, Eliane Elias, Romero Lubambo, Nilson Matta and Guilherme Franco.

 Duduka was a founding member and co-leader of Trio da Paz, nominated for an Indie Award as Best Latin Jazz Group in 1993 and their recording Partido Out won the Jazz Journalists Association Awards for best Brazilian Jazz Album of 2002.
-In 2016, the trio also won the Hot House NYC Award for the best group for their most recent album 30.
+In 2016, the trio also won the Hot House NYC Award for the best group for 30.
 The album was also nominated for a Grammy in the Best Latin Jazz category.

 In 2002 he formed the Duduka Da Fonseca Quintet featuring Anat Cohen, Guilherme Monteiro, Helio Alves, and Leonardo Cioglia.

-The Quintet recorded two critically acclaimed albums.
-Their second album, Samba Jazz-Jazz Samba, was among the ten best albums of the year in Jazziz Magazine.
+Their second album, Samba Jazz-Jazz Samba, was among the ten best albums of the year in Jazziz magazine.
 The Quintet has performed in the Umbria Jazz Festival and Tudo é Jazz Festival in Ouro Prêto.

-Since 2007, Duduka Da Fonseca has had a project with pianist Helio Alves, featuring vocalist Maucha Adnet, called “Samba Jazz & The Music of Jobim”.
+Since 2007, Duduka Da Fonseca has had a project with pianist Helio Alves, featuring vocalist Maucha Adnet, called Samba Jazz & The Music of Jobim.
 This show has been presented annually at Dizzy’s Club Coca Cola (JALC), as well as other venues and festivals around the globe.

 In 2009 Duduka formed the Duduka Da Fonseca Trio featuring David Feldman on piano and Guto Wirtti on acoustic bass.
-The Trio has recorded four albums which were acclaimed by critics worldwide.

-In 2020 Duduka was nominated for the American Grammy® Award with the album “Sorte!”: Music by John Finbury, Thalma de Freitas with Victor Gonçalves, John Patitucci, Chico Pinheiro, Airto Moreira, Rogério Boccato & Duduka Da Fonseca.
+In 2020 Duduka was nominated for the Grammy Award for the album Sorte!: Music by John Finbury, Thalma de Freitas with Victor Gonçalves, John Patitucci, Chico Pinheiro, Airto Moreira, Rogério Boccato.

+In 2021, he formed Duduka Da Fonseca & Quarteto Universal featuring Vinicius Gomes on guitar, Helio Alves on piano, and Gili Lopes on bass.
+In 2022, they released an album, Yes!!, on Sunnyside Records to positive reception from critics.